NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   ``Insulation/AssemblyEffectiveRValue``  double    F-ft2-hr/Btu  > 0          Yes                 Assembly R-value [#]_
   ======================================  ========  ============  ===========  ========  ========  ============================

-  .. [#] ExteriorAdjacentTo choices are "outside", "attic - vented", "attic - unvented", "basement - conditioned", "basement - unconditioned", "crawlspace - vented", "crawlspace - unvented", "garage", "other housing unit", "other heated space", "other multifamily buffer space", or "other non-freezing space".
+  .. [#] ExteriorAdjacentTo choices are "outside", "attic - vented", "attic - unvented", "basement - conditioned", "basement - unconditioned", "crawlspace - vented", "crawlspace - unvented", "crawlspace - conditioned", "garage", "other housing unit", "other heated space", "other multifamily buffer space", or "other non-freezing space".
          See :ref:`hpxmllocations` for descriptions.
-  .. [#] InteriorAdjacentTo choices are "living space", "attic - vented", "attic - unvented", "basement - conditioned", "basement - unconditioned", "crawlspace - vented", "crawlspace - unvented", or "garage".
+  .. [#] InteriorAdjacentTo choices are "living space", "attic - vented", "attic - unvented", "basement - conditioned", "basement - unconditioned", "crawlspace - vented", "crawlspace - unvented", "crawlspace - conditioned", or "garage".
          See :ref:`hpxmllocations` for descriptions.
   .. [#] InteriorFinish/Type choices are "gypsum board", "gypsum composite board", "plaster", "wood", "other", or "none".
   .. [#] InteriorFinish/Type defaults to "gypsum board" if InteriorAdjacentTo is living space and the surface is a ceiling, otherwise "none".